What are the main advantages and disadvantages of Net Promoter Score (NPS)?

 NPS score is not a complete metric.
-It comes with both advantages and disadvantages.
-But most people only talk about the good side of NPS, which is biased because nothing can be perfect, right?
+It has its advantages and disadvantages.
+But most people talk about the advantages of NPS, which is biased because nothing is perfect, right?

 Well, that’s why here we’re going to share our unbiased take on the NPS score.
-Here you’ll get all the pros and cons of using the NPS score.
+In this article, we discuss the advantages and disadvantages of NPS.
 And how you can use it effectively to get better results.
-So, what’s the wait?
-Dive in….

 Net promoter score was originated in 2003 by Fred Reichheld, a partner at Bain & Company.
 His goal behind developing an NPS score was to help businesses get a quick response to understand customer loyalty and satisfaction.